top of page

 -Set an alarm to wake you up 5 or 6 hours into your sleep.

--Go back to sleep facing up.
+-Go back to sleep.

 -Relax, release all the tensions in you body.